Rania-Ghazanfar/Academic-Manager/README.md

 # Academic Management System

-A Flask-based web application for managing academic activities with three distinct portals: Student, Teacher, and Admin.
+A Flask-based web application with database SQL for managing academic activities with three distinct portals: Student, Teacher, and Admin.

 ## Features